 In some instances, when a student has had a significant discipline issue, the administration may assign a student to a Restorative Intervention Assignment.
+Failure to serve the RIA may result in an additional consequence.

 This program requires that:

-- 1. Students arrive on time and are present for the duration of the program (3 pm-7 pm).
+- 1. Students arrive on time and are present for the duration of the program (3:15 pm-7:00 pm).
 Students must provide their own transportation. - 2.
 Students are expected to complete all classroom work. - 3.
-Students can not attend any school-sponsored sports, clubs, or activities until the RIA assignment is successfully completed. - 4.
+Students cannot attend any school-sponsored sports, clubs, or activities until the RIA assignment is successfully completed. - 4.
 Students are expected to participate in a social work and community service component as part of the program.